Dr Natasha Barlow

 - Website: Personal home page | PALSEA | Twitter | Googlescholar

-Prior to arriving at Leeds as a tenure-track University Academic Fellow (2016-2018), I was a postdoctoral researcher at Durham University, where I also completed my PhD (Glacial isostastic adjustment and relative sea-level change over the last earthquake cycle in upper Cook Inlet, Alaska, USA) and a BSc in Geography.
+Prior to arriving at Leeds as a tenure-track University Academic Fellow (2016-2018), I was a postdoctoral researcher and fixed-term lecturer at Durham University, where I also completed my PhD on glacial isostastic adjustment and relative sea-level change over the last earthquake cycle in Alaska, and a BSc in Geography.

 - Leader of Leeds Quaternary

 I have worked on both passive and active coastal margins developing quantitative reconstructions of near-instantaneous to multi-millennial scale sea-level changes, as well as having experience of glacial isostastic adjustment modeling.
 My wider research interest is the driving mechanisms of change, in particular that associated with ice sheets, climate and large earthquakes, with the aim of understanding future hazards.
 In addition to my research I am a co-leader of PALSEA, an international working which group brings together observational scientists and ice-sheet, climate, and sea-level modelers in order to better define observational constraints on past sea-level change and improve our understanding of ice-sheet responses to rapid climate change.
 I also co-founded and lead the cross-School Leeds Quaternary research group.
 I am a former leader of the QRA Sea-level and coastal change working group, and in 2019 I was awarded the Quaternary Research Association Lewis Penny Medal.